Optimal control of a kinetic model describing social interactions on a graph: The control problem

-The asymptotic behaviour of the masses and of the averages heavily relies on the controls.
-While the trend of the means will be investigated in the following, we focus now on the asymptotic trend of the masses.
-We highlight the fact that the evolution equation for the masses may be written in vector notation as
+The asymptotic behavior of the masses and of the averages heavily relies on the controls.
+While the trend of the averages will be investigated in the following, we now focus on the asymptotic trend of the masses.
+We highlight the fact that the evolution equation for the controlled masses may be written in vector notation as

 where $\Pu(t)$ is time dependent regardless of the specific choice of the optimality condition for the control on the mobility.
 As a consequence, the existence and stability of the asymptotic stationary state of~\eqref{eq:brho_u} is not evident and cannot be investigated invoking the Perron-Frobenius theory.